RoeyBenHarushDev/Phase-2---IAM-Team-/README.md

 # Full-Stack-Team IAM-Phase2

-# Description
+## Description
 Identity & Access Management system, the service will support registration, login, forgot password and actions on users (suspend, edit and more).
-Users sessions and premissions managed by JWT cookie.
+<br>Users sessions and premissions managed by JWT cookie.
 The service will authenticate users with an email verification code.
 Data is stored on Mongo Atlas cloud.